 - It’s best to let them know that you are flexible and can adapt easily to any environment.

-12. What inspires/motivates you to come in for work every day and do your job well?
+Question 17.
+What motivates you to come in for work every day and do well?

 When interviewers ask questions such as “What inspires you to come in for work every day?” or “What motivated you to do your job well?” they want to see stability and if you will be happy taking on the role offered by them.
 This is a commonly-asked question in the HR interview for freshers.